anonymous-paper-submission-arr/ARR-VLAE-2025/README.md

 ## Data

-The raw video files for LingoQA and RobotCar are not included.
-However, `dataset/` contains the necessary data split sufficient to run our experiments and reproduce the results.
+The raw video files for LingoQA and RobotCar are not included due to extra large file size.
+The folder `dataset/` contains the necessary data split sufficient to run our experiments and reproduce the results.